PLCHome/node-red-contrib-ads/README.md

 You can still decide whether a new output with the property for the value will be created or the property will be inserted into the inputvalue and output at the output.

 There is an possible to override the node configuration.
 You can add an property config to the message object.
 Not all configuration properties need to be overridden.
+- `config.useIndex` : (boolen) override the variable use ID (true is not recommended for Twincat)
 - `config.varName`: (string) override the variable name
+- `config.indexGroup`: (integer/hex-string) override the variable indexGroup only used by useIndex varName is unused then
+- `config.indexOffset`: (integer/hex-string) override the variable indexOffset only used by useIndex varName is unused then
 - `config.varType`: (string) override the variable type
 - `config.varSize`: (integer) the length on RAW and STRING type
 - `config.isarray`: (bool) is an ARRAY type, varLowIndex and varHighIndex must set